Frequently Asked Questions

 I think my authority may be ‘exempt’ from external audit, what should I do?

-At the conclusion of the 2017-18 financial year, if an authority is able to confirm various statements and the higher of its annual gross income and expenditure does not exceed £25,000, it will be able to complete and sign a Certificate of Exemption which will need to be sent to its appointed auditor.
+At the conclusion of the 2017-18 financial year, if the authority is able to satisfy the various qualifying criteria set out on the Certificate of Exemption, and the higher of its annual gross income and gross expenditure was £25,000 or less, it will be able, if it wishes, to complete and sign a Certificate of Exemption which will need to be sent to its appointed auditor.

 If my authority is exempt do we still need an appointed auditor?

-All authorities must have an external auditor appointed in case an interested party wishes to raise an objection to an item of account.
+All authorities must have an external auditor appointed, even if they may be exempt, in case an interested party wishes to raise an objection to an item of account.
 The appointed auditor for 2017-18 will only be able to consider objections relating to the 2017-18 year of account.

 As an exempt authority do we still need to complete and publish an annual return?